Darwinian Economics ... ? Behavioural Economics ... ? Institutional Economics ... ?

 bibliography - here are a few sources of inspiration from the great & the good ...

-hirak bhattacharya born in 1953, a postgraduate engineer from the Indian Institute of Technology, Kharagpur who has served in the public and private sector in India for about 25 years and is currently working as a freelance management consultant.
-His book 'Evolutionary Economics' has just been published... here is my review - it is a fascinating challenge to conventional wisdom, all students should read it ... as Hirak suggests ‘it is intended not to educate but animate’ ... what do you think? ... here is our review
+Hirak Bhattacharya born in 1953, a postgraduate engineer from the Indian Institute of Technology, Kharagpur who has served in the public and private sector in India for about 25 years and is currently working as a freelance management consultant.
+His book 'Evolutionary Economics' has just been published.
+It is a fascinating challenge to conventional wisdom, all students should read it ... as Hirak suggests ‘it is intended not to educate but animate’ ... what do you think? ... here is our review

-chris muzavazi was born in Zimbabwe and studied at Oklahoma City University, Lancaster University, the University of Liverpool and the London School of Economics.
-His paper explores the feasibility of applying theories of complexity to the study of International Development and is awaiting publication... here is my review ... the conclusions are shattering - it is physically impossible to manage & control 'complex adaptive systems' by purposeful design.
-The process of International Development involves technological & organisational innovation, a bottom up process of emergence rather than a top down imposition of dogma' ... what do you think?
+Chris Muzavazi was born in Zimbabwe and studied at Oklahoma City University, Lancaster University, the University of Liverpool and the London School of Economics.
+His paper explores the feasibility of applying theories of complexity to the study of International Development and is awaiting publication.
+The conclusions are shattering - it is physically impossible to manage & control 'complex adaptive systems' by purposeful design.
+The process of International Development involves technological & organisational innovation, a bottom up process of emergence rather than a top down imposition of dogma' ... what do you think? ... here is our review

 Don't forget all this material intentionally challenges some orthodox economic theory to provoke thinking about choices.
-I'm happy to see any comments, corrections and critiques ... here
+We're happy to see any comments, corrections and critiques ... here